gebruederheitz/consent-tools/README.md

 ## Development

+Use the [Taskfile](./Taskfile.yaml) for orientation and basic tasks.
+The [Makefile](./Makefile) is used by the CI, which introduces a separation of concerns (CI doesn't need NVM and has some established task names) and eases CI setup.

 Run `make`, `make dev` or `npm run watch` to start a development watch server using `./test/test-implementation` (bundled to `./demo/demo-bundle.js`) and the files in `./demo` for an example implementation.